InSourceIO/InSourceIO.github.io/_posts/articles/2018-06-06-custom-authentication-with-spring-boot.md

 }
 ```

-The `GET /` route is optional, but creates a simple landing page that tells you that you've successfully logged in.
+The `GET /` and `GET /login` routes are optional, but creates a simple landing page that tells you that you've logged in and out successfully.

 The `GET /csrf` route replaces the `_csrf` hidden attribute from the Form Login page by utilizing the aforementioned `CsrfTokenRepository` through the `CsrfTokenArgumentResolver`.
 API consumers will need to obtain the CSRF prior to invoking the `/login` route, as the entire application has CSRF protection enabled.
 Invoking it produces the following output: